MarioG7z/Projects/README.md

 # Projects
-Trainings on Keras for DL class
+Trainings on Keras for DL class:

+CNNModel file belongs to the First Project of the DeepL Class.